darax09/fiazzymd/readme.md

 - Commands must start with prefix: `.menu` not just `menu`
 - Check console logs - you should see: `⚡ Executing command: .menu`
 - If in private mode, ensure your number matches OWNER_NUMBER in .env

+**Admin commands not working:**
+- ✅ Fixed!
+Commands now check if USER is admin, not bot
+- Unlike Telegram, WhatsApp doesn't have "bot admin" concept
+- Bot owner (OWNER_NUMBER) can bypass all admin checks
+- In public mode: group admins can use `.add`, `.kick`, `.promote`, `.demote`, `.mute`, `.unmute`
+- In private mode: only bot owner can use commands

+**Group commands (.mute, .unmute, .add, etc.) failing:**
+- Make sure you're using these commands in a group chat
+- Ensure you have admin permissions in the group (or you're the bot owner)
+- Check that the bot is still connected (use `.ping` to test)

 **Multiple sessions not working:**
 - Make sure each session has a unique name